vukyn/konverter/README.md

 -   100 requests per minute per IP address
 -   Returns HTTP 429 (Too Many Requests) when limit is exceeded

-## CORS

-CORS is enabled for all origins with the following methods:

--   GET, POST, PUT, DELETE, OPTIONS

 ## Dependencies